-Sometimes, I feel like a salty old sea dog when it comes to trying new beauty products.
-So once in a great while, something new comes along, and I’m like, “how have I missed this?”.
-It’s been a long time since that happened, but when I saw the Mary Kay Micellar Water on Amazon*, I was a little lost.
+Sometimes, I feel like a salty old sea dog when trying new beauty products.
+So once in a great while, something new comes along, and I’m like, “How have I missed this?”.
+It’s been a long time since that happened, but I was a little lost when I saw the Mary Kay Micellar Water on Amazon*.
 Mary Kay is a new brand for me right now.

 The Mary Kay Brand